jrgranadoswest/ocatan/README.md

 * Use of the monopoly and year of plenty cards are not yet implemented, so when they are bought they are essentially duds
 * Currently, only 4:1 bank trades are functioning
 * This project was primarily tested on a single linux system with Firefox for the frontend browser.
-This shouldn't cause issues for the most part, but the frontend might display things like the text font somewhat differently.
+This shouldn't cause issues for the most part, but other systems might display frontend elements like text font somewhat differently.

 ## Troubleshooting